MileHacker Logo

 Accessibility Information

 Accessibility for travelers with mobility challenges is improving, especially in newer buildings and major public facilities.
-Older areas may pose challenges.
+Older areas may be challenging.
 New Ishigaki Airport and major hotels are generally accessible.
 For specific needs, inquire directly with facilities or tour operators.

 Etiquette & Cultural Norms

 Engage with Ishigaki's local culture respectfully.
-Your actions demonstrate appreciation for their traditions.
+Your actions demonstrate appreciation for their long-standing beliefs.

 Greeting Customs and Attire